 - Peroxisomal proteins

-Secreted proteins - secreted proteins are synthesized by rough ER membrane-bound ribosomes
+Correct answer 2.
+Secreted proteins are synthesized by rough ER membrane-bound ribosomes.

 4. Which of the following structures or terms is NOT associated with the proteolytic destruction of cellular proteins?